Sussex County Law Library

 Photocopying and printing are both available for 10 cents per page.
 The law librarian is able to teach you how to use our copier and printer, but cannot make the copies for you.

-Thomson Reuters Westlaw, Lexis Advance and HeinOnline computer legal research services are available for free.
-Computers are available to access the library catalog, the Delaware Courts’ website and other library research links, and to inquire on Supreme Court filings in File & Serve Xpress (FSX).
+Thomson Reuters Westlaw, Lexis Advance, and HeinOnline computer legal research services are available for free.
+Computers are also available to access the library catalog, the Delaware Courts’ website, and other library research links.
 Due to security issues, our computers cannot accept USB drives and some websites may not be available to view or print.
+Additionally, material can only be printed from one of our patron access computers, not from a personal electronic device, such as a phone or laptop.
 For general internet usage and email access, we recommend patrons use one of the Delaware public libraries.

 Checking Out Materials: